 Twins Yvonne and Michelle stopped over.
 While I didn't associate with them in high school, I was always able to tell them apart.
 Yvonne then tried to get me on the dance floor but I informed her that I had yet to indulge in enough "liquid courage."
 She didn't seem to want to take "no" for an answer so I was dragged out there with beer in hand.
 I told her the "Dice Roll" was pretty much all I had going for me.
 After about 30 seconds (it seemed like 30 minutes) of that goofy dance, I headed back to our table to partake in more conversation.
 I was also reminded by my buddy Terry to never cross him as he shot video of that awful display on the dance floor.

 About this time, Lisa showed up.
 Lisa was also pretty popular in high school, as she was a gymnast and a cheerleader.
 I specifically remember how she sat in front of me in Trigonometry class junior year.
 She was one of those girls who was popular and good looking but didn't revel in that status.
 I recall one time in class where she went to sharpen her pencil or something.
 Anyhow, one of our Trig classmates leans over to me and says "Hey man, I see the way you look at her.
 Why don't ya ask her out?"
 Just the mere prospect of me trying to muster more than a minute worth of dialogue with a hot chick made my heart to fall into my stomach, splashing my innards which in turn caused condensation on my brain, thus rendering me speechless.
 I just didn't have the "stones" to do so.
 However, the first thing Lisa did in class each day was stretch her arms behind her, propping them up on my desk.
 She then told me to lift her arms up as far as they would go and then "criss-cross" them.
 Apparently this stretching exercise aided in her flexibility as a gymnast.
 That at least told me she wasn't repulsed by me.
 I mean, she let me touch her arms for crying out loud!!!!!!
 I conveyed that story to her Friday and even gave her a little demo.
 In doing so, I accidentally bumped the table, causing her to spill some of her drink.
 Yes, even in my forties, I can be somewhat awkward.
 But Lisa was still as sweet as ever, just laughing it off.
-She now has three daughters, one of which is finishing medical school.
+She now has three kids, one of which is finishing medical school.
 Wow!

 Michaela, Brian and Lisa